Primary tabs

 - developed the capacity for independent study and problem-solving at a higher level;

-- undertaken an internship project within a laboratory or group environment, and produced a project report; and
+- undertaken a research project within a laboratory or group environment, and produced a project report; and

 - given at least one presentation on their project.